-Always follow safe work practices to remove and disassemble a CBB-Series actuator.
+Always follow safe work practices.
+Remove and disassemble CBB-Series actuator.

 The below basic procedure should not supersede or replace any customer's plant safety or work procedures.
-If a conflict arises between this procedure and the customer's procedures, the differences should be resolved in writing between a customer's authorized representative and an authorized Emerson Actuation Technologies representative.
+If a conflict arises between this procedure and the customer's procedures, the differences should be resolved in writing between an authorized customer's representative and an authorized Emerson/Bettis representative.